Narjis: Occultation

-Name
+Name and origin

 Muhammad al-Mahdi is said to have been born to Narjis, though some sources give her name differently as Sawsan, Rayhana, Sayqal, and Maryam.
 The first three are names of flowers.
 As a slave, those names were likely given to her by her owner, Hakima Khatun, in keeping with the practice of the day, while Sayqal might have been her real name.

-Origin

 The origin of Narjis is recorded by some sources as the Byzantine empire or Nubia.
 The earliest account about her origin is given by Ibn Babawayh, based on a chain of authority leading to Bishr ibn Sulayman al-Nakhkhas.
 According to this account, Narjis was a slave, bought providentially by an agent of al-Hadi, who had recognized by clairvoyance in her the future mother of al-Mahdi.
 This and the detailed accounts of Majlesi and Tusi describe Narjis as a captured granddaughter of the Byzantine emperor and a pious woman who learned about her future union with al-Askari in a dream.
 These accounts have been described as hagiographic.

 Possibly the correct account is the one given by al-Mufid, who writes that Narjis was a slave, born and raised in the house of Hakima Khatun, daughter of al-Jawad (the ninth Imam) and paternal aunt of al-Askari.
 Narjis was given in marriage to al-Askari by his father, al-Hadi, when the former was about twenty-two years old.